 Paolo Palma, BSc, MSc, PhD Candidate

 Paolo is a PhD student in Social Psychology and the Collaborative Program in Migration and Ethnic Relations at Western University.
-Presently, Paolo is researching people’s attitudes towards immigrants and immigration, as well as how shifts in demographic composition and intergroup contact affect these attitudes.
-He completed his undergraduate degree at the University of Toronto, where he researched how people perceived racially ambiguous faces, and how images of successful minorities affected intergroup attitudes.
-He received his Master’s degree from Western, where he investigated the perception of different ethnic groups as a function of their immigration status.
-Paolo’s graduate studies are currently being supported through a SSHRC Doctoral Fellowship, and have been previously funded through a SSHRC CGS-M. For more information on his research and publications, you can download a copy of his CV.
+Presently, Paolo’s research spans two broad areas: (1) attitudes towards immigrants and immigration, and (2) experiences of discrimination.
+Paolo’s graduate studies are currently being supported through a SSHRC Doctoral Fellowship, and have been previously funded through a SSHRC CGS-M.

 Pathways to Prosperity Partnership

 Communications Manager: Sonali Advani